ebtc-protocol/ebtc/README.md

 ### Hints for `redeemCollateral`

 `CdpManager::redeemCollateral` as a special case requires additional hints:
-- `_firstRedemptionHint` hints at the position of the first Cdp that will be redeemed from,
+- `_firstRedemptionHint` hints at the position of the first CDP that will be redeemed from,
-- `_lowerPartialRedemptionHint` hints at the `nextId` neighbor of the last redeemed Cdp upon reinsertion, if it's partially redeemed,
+- `_lowerPartialRedemptionHint` hints at the `nextId` neighbor of the last redeemed CDP upon reinsertion, if it's partially redeemed,
-- `_upperPartialRedemptionHint` hints at the `prevId` neighbor of the last redeemed Cdp upon reinsertion, if it's partially redeemed,
+- `_upperPartialRedemptionHint` hints at the `prevId` neighbor of the last redeemed CDP upon reinsertion, if it's partially redeemed,
 - `_partialRedemptionHintNICR` ensures that the transaction won't run out of gas if neither `_lowerPartialRedemptionHint` nor `_upperPartialRedemptionHint` are  valid anymore.

-`redeemCollateral` will only redeem from Cdps that have an ICR >= MCR.
-In other words, if there are Cdps at the bottom of the SortedCdps list that are below the minimum collateralization ratio (which can happen after an stETH:BTC price drop), they will be skipped.
-To make this more gas-efficient, the position of the first redeemable Cdp should be passed as `_firstRedemptionHint`.
+`redeemCollateral` will only redeem from CDPs that have an ICR >= MCR.
+In other words, if there are CDPs at the bottom of the SortedCdps list that are below the minimum collateralization ratio (which can happen after an stETH:BTC price drop), they will be skipped.
+To make this more gas-efficient, the position of the first redeemable CDP should be passed as `_firstRedemptionHint`.

 #### First redemption hint

-The first redemption hint is the address of the cdp from which to start the redemption sequence - i.e the address of the first cdp in the system with ICR >= 110%.
+The first redemption hint is the address of the CDP from which to start the redemption sequence - i.e the address of the first CDP in the system with ICR >= 110%.

-If when the transaction is confirmed the address is in fact not valid - the system will start from the lowest ICR cdp in the system, and step upwards until it finds the first cdp with ICR >= 110% to redeem from.
-In this case, since the number of cdps below 110% will be limited due to ongoing liquidations, there's a good chance that the redemption transaction still succeed.
+If when the transaction is confirmed the address is in fact not valid - the system will start from the lowest ICR CDP in the system, and step upwards until it finds the first CDP with ICR >= 110% to redeem from.
+In this case, since the number of CDPs below 110% will be limited due to ongoing liquidations, there's a good chance that the redemption transaction still succeed.

 #### Partial redemption hints

-All Cdps that are fully redeemed from in a redemption sequence are left with zero debt, and are closed.
+All CDPs that are fully redeemed from in a redemption sequence are left with zero debt, and are closed.
 The remaining collateral (the difference between the orginal collateral and the amount used for the redemption) will be claimable by the owner.

-It’s likely that the last Cdp in the redemption sequence would be partially redeemed from - i.e. only some of its debt cancelled with eBTC.
+It’s likely that the last CDP in the redemption sequence would be partially redeemed from - i.e. only some of its debt cancelled with eBTC.
 In this case, it should be reinserted somewhere between top and bottom of the list.
 The `_lowerPartialRedemptionHint` and `_upperPartialRedemptionHint` hints passed to `redeemCollateral` describe the future neighbors the expected reinsert position.

-However, if between the off-chain hint computation and on-chain execution a different transaction changes the state of a Cdp that would otherwise be hit by the redemption sequence, then the off-chain hint computation could end up totally inaccurate.
+However, if between the off-chain hint computation and on-chain execution a different transaction changes the state of a CDP that would otherwise be hit by the redemption sequence, then the off-chain hint computation could end up totally inaccurate.
 This could lead to the whole redemption sequence reverting due to out-of-gas error.

-To mitigate this, another hint needs to be provided: `_partialRedemptionHintNICR`, the expected nominal ICR of the final partially-redeemed-from Cdp.
-The on-chain redemption function checks whether, after redemption, the nominal ICR of this Cdp would equal the nominal ICR hint.
+To mitigate this, another hint needs to be provided: `_partialRedemptionHintNICR`, the expected nominal ICR of the final partially-redeemed-from CDP.
+The on-chain redemption function checks whether, after redemption, the nominal ICR of this CDP would equal the nominal ICR hint.

 If not, the redemption sequence doesn’t perform the final partial redemption, and terminates early.
 This ensures that the transaction doesn’t revert, and most of the requested eBTC redemption can be fulfilled.